decker-edu/decker/readme.md

 -   `decker pdf`

-    Builds PDF versions of all documents that are generated from `*-page.md` files.
+    Builds PDF versions of all documents.

 -   `decker pdf-decks`